-- Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - Identifying and making provision for any pupil that has been subject to abuse. - Ensuring that members of the governing body, the headteacher and staff members understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the Designated Safeguarding Lead (DSL). - Ensuring that the headteacher and any new staff members and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.
+- Ensuring that members of the governing body, the headteacher and staff members understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the Designated Safeguarding Lead (DSL) - Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - Identifying and making provision for any pupil that has been subject to, or at risk of, abuse, neglect or exploitation. - Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - Ensuring that the headteacher and any new staff members and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.

 The DSL is: Jayne Narraway (Headteacher).
-In the absence of the DSL, child protection matters will be dealt with by: John Duckett (Deputy headteacher) or Rachel Sizer (SLT)
+In the absence of the DSL, child protection matters will be dealt with by: John Duckett (Deputy headteacher) or Rachel Sizer (SLT).

-Signed by:

-Headteacher Date:

-Chair of governors Date:
+Signed by: Jayne Narraway Headteacher Date: 19 th September 2024 Vicky Beddall Chair of governors Date: 19 th September 2024